orbs-network/go-scaffold/README.md

 * For StateStorage, run the suite from project root with `ginkgo -v ./services/statestorage/spec`

 * For VirtualMachine, run the suite from project root with `ginkgo -v  ./services/virtualmachine/spec`

+* For PublicApi, run the suite from project root with `ginkgo -v  ./services/publicapi/spec`